KILTprotocol/docs/docs/chain/delegator.md

 ![](/img/chain/parachainStaking-delegatorStakeLess.png)

 1. Select the delegator's KILT address as the extrinsic submitter (the *using the selected account* field)
-2. Select the appropriate extrinsic: `parachainStaking -> {delegatorStakeMore, delegatorStakeLess}`
+2. Select the extrinsic: `parachainStaking -> delegatorStakeLess`
 3. Select the `Id` option (the *collator: MultiAddress (LookupSource) field*)
 4. Select the collator account (the *Id: AccountId* field)
 5. Choose the desired stake amount which you want to remove from your current stake.
-You can reduce down to minimum delegation (20 KILT), e.g., any value up to the difference of your current stake and the minimum delegation (20 KILT) will be accepted.
+You can reduce down to the minimum delegation amount (20 KILT), e.g., any value up to the difference of your current stake and the minimum will be accepted.
+6. Sign and submit the extrinsic

 </TabItem>
 </Tabs>